The Ashvale

 The Ashvale is a chain of fish and chip restaurants and takeaways in the north-east of Scotland.

-The main restaurant, which opened in 1979, is on Great Western Road in Aberdeen.
-There are other restaurants and takeaways in Banchory, Portlethen, Brechin, Dundee, Elgin, Ellon and Inverurie.
+The flagship restaurant, which opened in 1979, is situated on the Great Western Road in Aberdeen.
+Other restaurants and takeaways in the chain of Ashvale restaurants are located in Banchory, Portlethen, Dundee, Elgin, Ellon and Inverurie.

 By the mid-1990s the restaurant complex in Aberdeen had 300 seats and was open 7 days a week.
 In 2004, the chain served about 30,000 customers each week, selling approximately 18,000 fillets of fish.

-Its successful strategy is to buy fish of the best quality but to sell it at the same price as the competition.
-Its margins are therefore lower but it makes up for this with high volume, staying open from noon to 1 am, seven days a week, and being fairly busy throughout.

 Awards

-The Ashvale won a few awards in the 1990s before it retired from competing:
+The Ashvale won several awards in the 1990s before it retired from competing: